 401(k) fees.
 The expenses for operating and administering 401(k) plans may be passed along to its participants.
 This is in addition to the annual operating expenses of the mutual fund investments that you may hold in your plan.

 Annual variable annuity fees.
 If you invest in a variable annuity, you may be charged fees to cover the expenses of administering the variable annuity.
 You also may pay fees such as insurance fees and fees for optional features (often called riders).
 You will also be subject to the annual operating expenses of any mutual funds or other investments that the variable annuity holds.

 What are some examples of products with combined transaction and ongoing fees?

 Some investment products or services, including mutual funds, ETFs and variable annuities, commonly include both transaction and ongoing fees as part of the structure of the product or service.
-For example, an ETF is bought and sold like stock, so you may be charged a commission when you use a financial professional to purchase an ETF.
-An ETF also typically has ongoing fees in the form of its expense ratio, referred to in the ETF’s prospectus as the total annual fund operating expenses.
 You can use the Financial Industry Regulatory Authority, Inc. (FINRA)’s Fund Analyzer to compare the cost of various types of securities, including mutual funds and ETFs.

 What other fees might I pay?